MaxShalom/learning-python/README.md

 5. [String Formatting](https://github.com/MaxShalom/learning-python/blob/master/Basics/5-string-formatting.py) - Calling back strings and other data to be put in output.
 6. [Basic String Operations](https://github.com/MaxShalom/learning-python/blob/master/Basics/6-basic-string-operations.py) - Interacting with strings including, case of letters and splicing.
 7. [Conditions](https://github.com/MaxShalom/learning-python/blob/master/Basics/7-conditions.py) - How to use boolean and operator conditions with variables.
+8. [Loops](https://github.com/MaxShalom/learning-python/blob/master/Basics/8-loops.py) - "for" and "while" loops in Python to set conditions or a set number of times for your code to run.

 Hope this helps someone.